-#21: Getting sh*t done & driving impact through serving others
+#21: How to get sh*t done & drive impact through serving others

 Getting a cold email to convert to a scheduled meeting without any follow up needed.

 Reducing project meeting time from 4 hours a week to 1.

 Graining the bulk of my business through referrals and inbound outreach.